Table of Contents

 - Preheat the oven to 400 degrees F.

-- Mix the honey, sriracha, garlic, salt, pepper, cayenne, and crushed red pepper to create the sauce.
+- Meanwhile, whisk the honey, sriracha, garlic, salt, pepper, cayenne (optional), and crushed red pepper (optional) to create the sauce.

-- Set aside 2 Tbsp of the hot honey sauce.
+- Set aside 3-4 Tablespoons of the hot honey sauce.

-- Remove the skillet from the oven and let cool for about 5 minutes.
+- Remove the skillet from the oven and let rest for about 5 minutes.

-- Cut the chicken into cubes and coat evenly in the remaining 2 Tbsp of hot honey sauce.
+- Cut the chicken into cubes and coat evenly in the remaining hot honey sauce.

 Notes